rfresh2/XaeroPlus/README.md

 * Always sort enabled waypoints before disabled waypoints
 * GUI button to enable/disable all waypoints
 * Minecraft world always renders in background while in a Xaero GUI (for client travel mods compatibility)
+* WorldMap 1.30.0 added cave data saving and rendering.
+There is a config on by default in XaeroPlus that changes how the nether is rendered with cave mode off to be as it was previously.
+  * This removes the need to manually move existing world data files.
+But without XaeroPlus you will need to fix this manually.

 Configurations are in the Xaero WorldMap and Minimap settings GUI.